puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

     method find
     allow $1

-Using a regex in the path makes any captured groups available later in the ACL.
+Using a regex in the path makes any captured groups available in the allow or deny directives.
 The ACL above will allow nodes to retrieve their own catalogs but prevent them from accessing other catalogs.

+### Matching an ACL

+When a request is received, ACLs are tested in their order of appearance in the file, and the authorization check will stop at the first ACL that matches the request.
+(As such, auth.conf has to be arranged with the _most_ specific paths at the top and the _least_ specific paths at the bottom, lest the whole search get short-circuited and the \[usually restrictive\] fallback rule applied to every request.)

+An ACL is considered to match a request if their **resource path,** **environment(s),** **method(s),** and **authentication** match.
+Any of the latter three properties that are not specified are given a default value: `method` defaults to all methods if not specified, `environment` defaults to all environments if not specified, and `auth` defaults to authentication required if not specified.
+ACLs without a resource path are not permitted.

+Resource path matches are described above; environment and method are both considered to match if the request's environment and method are members of the provided lists thereof.
+Authentication matching is self-explanatory.

+All four of these properties are equal peers in matching a request to an ACL; if any of them do not match the properties of the request, that ACL will not match.
+Once an ACL that matches the incoming request has been found, the request will be allowed if its hostname (if the connection is not authenticated) or certname (if the connection IS authenticated) matches an allow directive.
+Since the default behavior is to deny all hosts with the allow directive specifying exceptions to this rule, since the connection is governed by the first ACL to match it, and since the allow and deny directives play no part in the process of determining whether an ACL matches, **the deny directive is functionally inert and there is no reason to ever explicitly specify it.** If a given ACL allows `*` but denies a specific set of hosts, the `allow *` will be given precedence and all of the explicitly denied hosts will be allowed to connect.

 Default ACLs
 ------------